FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   system_params['dataset'] = 'exp=%s:run=%d:live:stream=1,2,5,80,81:dir=/reg/d/ffb/xpp/xpptut13' % (experiment, run)

 Then set numservers (below) to 3 for the three DAQ streams, 1,2 and 5.
-Note, if you do not need the IOC streams for the G2 calculation, do not include them, it will speed up processing.
+Note, if you do not need the IOC streams for the G2 calculation, do not include them.
+Reading the IOC streams may slow down the servers to the point where they cannot read the data at 120hz.

 These parameters::